 Our Board Members are:

-Dean Clark (Non-Executive Director – A Shareholder representative)
+Dean Clark (Non-Executive Director)

 Dean was appointed to the Cognus Board in July 2018.
 He has over 30 years banking experience at an executive level, having been the director of a risk management consultancy for the last twenty years.
 His clients have included some of the largest global names in financial services.
 Dean specialises in providing control and risk management solutions throughout the business processing cycle.
 Dean is the Chair of the LEO Academy Trust, a primary only multi academy trust based in the London Borough of Sutton.
 Dean enjoys applying business and banking principals to the educational environment to ensure all children are provided with the best opportunities and experiences to fulfil their potential.

 Jenny Sims (Non-Executive Director)

 Jenny has spent all her working life to date in education working as an English teacher in London and Milton Keynes in secondary schools as well as working in adult and further education for over 40 years as a teacher, assessor, verifier, manager, and principal.
 Jenny has extensive experience working as an External Examiner and Moderator for GCSE and vocational qualifications from pre-entry levels to level 5.
 Additional experience gained working as an Ofsted inspector highlights a key interest in quality assurance and improvement.
 Jenny is currently working within the education field maintaining currency and understanding which she also applies to her Governor roles being a Chair of Governors in 2 primary schools.

 Other key interests in the Borough include being Chair of the Board of Trustees for Community Action Sutton